The character who embodies the moral alternative to the Protagonist's habit, teaching by example rather than instruction.

 In a Kind Comedy

-The Muse is often the Protagonist's love interest, companion, or unlikely mentor.
-They are drawn to the Protagonist's Talent while being entirely unimpressed by the Habit.
+The Muse is often an unlikely companion or the character the Protagonist is responsible for.
 They model the Moral Strength the Protagonist needs — often without knowing they are doing it.

 Ratatouille: Linguini is the Muse.
 He is a garbage boy (lowest Archetype), has zero culinary Talent, and his Moral Strength is radical honesty — he cannot deceive for long, and his inability to maintain the lie is exactly what forces Remy to stop hiding.